 It must have been on a Tuesday when I was signed up for piano lessons.
 None of the other days seem to fit.
 The other kids must have been taught the good stuff.
 I learned Music Box Rock and Oom-Pa-Pa.
 I would soon quit.

 I sang in the choir in Elementary School.
 It was enjoyable and taught me how to harmonize.
 I also pretended to play the trombone in Elementary School but I’m not sure that I fooled anyone.
 In seventh grade I switched to percussion.
 I liked that.
 I took five private drum lessons.
 Then I quit them, but I still played in the school band (and loved it) and after a few years I started playing along to Led Zeppelin CD's.
-Those were my real lessons.

 When I was fifteen I started jamming with Kirk and Brian.
 We were sort of called The Barefoot Band.
 We played our first show in February of 1992 at Dean Jr. College in Franklin Massachusetts (we got paid for it too)!

 When I was eighteen I bought a guitar, and taught myself how to play it by taking it with me everywhere.
-Pretty girls would ask me if I knew this song or that song and I would say “I don’t know any songs”.
+Random folks would often ask me if I knew this song or that song and I would say “I don’t know any songs”.
 They would walk away after that.
 Soon after Kirk and I teamed up with Justin in what would be called Majic Bullets.
-We played our first of many shows at Scarlett O’Hara’s in Hartford, CT on July of 1994 just as I turned nineteen.
+We played our first of many shows at Scarlett O’Hara’s in Hartford, CT in July of 1994 just as I turned nineteen.
 We recorded our first album at Flight Path Productions in Granby Connecticut in 1995 (Good Enough for Government Work).
 We continued to write and perform until August of 1997.
 Then I moved to Colorado for a year.

-In 2002, I released my first solo album entitled The Unusual Temple and I started playing solo acoustic shows on guitar (and I have continued to do so every year since).
-I also started collaborating with more artists.
+In 2002, I released my first solo album entitled The Unusual Temple (although previous iterations of solo albums had already been recorded but were never released).
+I also began playing solo acoustic shows on guitar and began to collaborate with more artists.
 In late 2002 or early 2003 I joined the Geoff Willard Band as the drummer which turned into Crazy Wild Muskrats in 2004 (releasing Living in the Dark in early 2005).
 In 2003, I collaborated with Brea on her LP entitled Overcoming.
 In 2003 & 2004 I recorded an EP (still unreleased) with Jim called The Howlin's.

 I don’t fly in my dreams, but I do jump pretty high.
-So far this has allowed me to evade the Kamikaze Hitmen.